How to Plot a DataFrame using Pandas

 plt.show()

-Once you run the code, you’ll get the pie chart.
+Once you run the code, you’ll get a pie chart.

 You just reviewed few examples about plotting DataFrames using Pandas.
 A good additional source for plotting DataFrames is the Pandas Documentation.